 On March 30, 1981, 70 days into his presidency, President Reagan was shot outside the Washington Hilton Hotel.

-Narrator: On March 30th, seventy days into his presidency, Reagan delivered yet another pitch -- to a union convention at the Washington Hilton Hotel.
+Narrator: On March 30th, 70 days into his presidency, Reagan delivered yet another pitch -- to a union convention at the Washington Hilton Hotel.
 At 2:25 he left the meeting and approached his limousine.

 Deaver: I ran to the car behind the limousine.
 I thought we were going to the White House.
 We started going over dividers on Connecticut Avenue and ah I realized when we came into the port of the George Washington Hospital that we were going there.
 I jumped out of the car and Reagan's getting out of the car, and he always had this thing where he would pull his pants up to be sure they were just right, button his coat again, which he did when he got out of the limousine.
 And I thought, he's fine - walked into the hospital, the minute he hit the door, he went down.